TuyishimireEric/TuyishimireEric/README.md

 <!-- - <p>You can check out my portfolio <a href="[https://TuyishimireEric.github.io/](https://github.com/TuyishimireEric/TuyishimireEric.github.io)">here</a><img src="https://media.giphy.com/media/cKPse5DZaptID3YAMK/giphy.gif" width="80"></p> -->
 <br>

-- 🎓Recent Full-time student from Microverse
+- 🎓Recent Fullstack Developer in SevenX
 - I would like to contribute to the field of `Software development`    in the future
-- 🔭 I’m currently working on JavaScript, CSS and HTML
+- 🔭 I’m currently working on NextJs, Tailwind Css and PostgreSql
-- 👯 I’m looking to collaborate on open source projects
 - 💪🏼 Future goals: learn more technologies, and never stop creating new ideas and solving problems

 <hr>